 In David’s demographic, the average non-subsidized premiums are $790 per person or $1,580 per couple per month.
 Paying $18,960 a year while still having a $6,000 out-of-pocket deductible means that until your health care costs reach $25,000 you would be better off self-insuring.
 The $18,960 in premiums are only providing insurance for the catastrophic event that is going to cost more than $25,000.
 Health insurance premiums are not going to cover normal hospital visits.
 A normal emergency room visit might cost you $10,000.

-Although Megan’s family has forgone health insurance because of the cost, David’s family has a high deductible health insurance policy accompanied by a Health Savings Account (HSA).
+Although Megan’s family has had years they have forgone health insurance because of the cost, David’s family has a grandfathered high deductible health insurance policy accompanied by a Health Savings Account (HSA).
 He has this insurance specifically because he has plenty of money and is choosing to insure against this catastrophic possibility.
 Even though his insurance was one of the few grandfathered policies unburdened by the ACA legislation, his costs have still risen sharply.
 Alas, the odd unintended consequence of the ACA has been to make health insurance less affordable to middle class Americans.

 Even with health insurance, a small hospital visit that hits your deductible will still require that you budget money to pay for your share.